SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/app-store/images-and-videos.md

 ---
+uid: dp-app-images-and-videos
 title: Images and videos
-uid: dp-app-images-and-videos
 description: How to create good screenshots and videos; how to add images and videos to your app listing in the SuperOffice Developer Portal.
+keywords: Developer Portal, app store, image, video, icon, logo, screenshot, media tab
 author: Bergfrid Dias
-date: 10.24.2023
+date: 10.16.2024
-keywords: Developer Portal, app store, image, video, icon, logo, screenshot
+version_devportal: 1.27
 topic: howto
-version_devportal: 1.15
 envir: cloud
 ---